KritiKatyal/AgriCure/README.md

    ```bash
    git clone https://github.com/KritiKatyal/AgriCure.git
    ```
-2. Install dependencies as specified in the `requirements.txt` file.
+2. Install dependencies as specified in the `pubspec.yaml` file.
 3. Build the Android application using the provided source code.

 ---